Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] The origin URL will be reset to its default value.
 - [ ] The current HEAD will be deleted and can't be reinstated.
 - [ ] Nothing, it's common practice to force a push after rebasing.

+ #### Q87.
+How does this command alter the currently checked-out branch?

+ git reset --soft HEAD^

+- [ ] It resets the working branch to the first commit.
+- [ ] It sets HEAD to previous commit and leaves changes from the undone commit in the stage/index.
+- [ ] It deletes all previous commits and resets the repository history back to its initial state.
+- [ ] It keeps the HEAD at the current commit, but clears all previous commits.